 For over a decade, Myra was faculty member at Northern Arizona University, and more recently, Coconino Community College where she taught issues of violence, ethnic and gender studies, sex and dating and applied intersectionality.
 She has also taught social justice classes in the Coconino County Detention Center working with men on issues of violence and healing.
 She is very proud to be an Ethnics studies professor in Arizona.

-Myra is the recipient of the 2015 Woman of Excellence Award, 2014 and 2012 Northern Arizona University Community Partner Awards, 2013 Ruby Award, and the 2007 Martin-Springer Moral Courage Award.
-In 2017, she was recognized for her with FETI by the Latinas Rising.
+Myra is nationally recognized for her contribution to field of the complicated and often traumatic human services.
+Myra was recognized for her efforts to transform the Arizona criminal justice system by the Latinas Rising in 2017, is the recipient of the 2015 Woman of Excellence Award, 2014 and 2012 Northern Arizona University Community Partner Awards, 2013 Ruby Award, and the 2007 Martin-Springer Moral Courage Award.

 Myra Lives in Flagstaff Arizona with her partner and husband, Russ, two sons and dog, Yeti.

 To Learn More about Myra L. F. Strand: